Pinkerton (album)

-Pinkerton is the second studio album by American rock band Weezer, released on September 24, 1996, by DGC Records.
-After abandoning plans for a rock opera entitled Songs from the Black Hole, Weezer recorded the album between the songwriter Rivers Cuomo's terms at Harvard University, where he wrote most of the songs.
+Pinkerton is the second studio album by the American rock band Weezer, released on September 24, 1996, by DGC Records.
+The guitarist and vocalist Rivers Cuomo wrote most of Pinkerton while studying at Harvard University, after abandoning plans for a rock opera, Songs from the Black Hole.
+It was the last Weezer album to feature the bassist Matt Sharp, who left in 1998.

 To better capture their live sound, Weezer self-produced Pinkerton, creating a darker, more abrasive album than their self-titled 1994 debut.
-Cuomo's lyrics express loneliness and disillusionment with the rock lifestyle; the album is named after the character BF Pinkerton from Giacomo Puccini's 1904 opera Madama Butterfly, whom Cuomo described as an "asshole American sailor similar to a touring rock star".
-Like the opera, the album contains references to Japanese culture.
+Cuomo's lyrics express loneliness and disillusionment with the rock lifestyle.
+The title comes from the character BF Pinkerton from Giacomo Puccini's 1904 opera Madama Butterfly, whom Cuomo described as an "asshole American sailor similar to a touring rock star".
+Like Madama Butterfly, Pinkerton views Japanese culture from the perspective of an outsider who considers Japan fragile and sensual.

-Pinkerton produced the singles "El Scorcho", "The Good Life", and "Pink Triangle", and debuted at number nineteen on the US Billboard 200.
-It failed to meet sales expectations, and received mixed reviews; Rolling Stone readers voted it the third worst album of 1996.
-Embarrassed, Cuomo returned to more traditional pop songwriting and less personal lyrics for Weezer's subsequent albums.
-In the years following its release, Pinkerton was reassessed and achieved acclaim; several publications have named it one of the best albums of all time, and it was certified platinum in 2016.
-It was the last Weezer album to feature the bassist Matt Sharp.
+Pinkerton produced the singles "El Scorcho" and "The Good Life".
+It debuted at number 19 on the US Billboard 200, failing to meet sales expectations.
+It received mixed reviews; Rolling Stone readers voted it the third-worst album of 1996.
+For subsequent albums, Cuomo returned to more traditional pop songwriting and less personal lyrics.

+In subsequent years, Pinkerton was reassessed and achieved acclaim.
+Several publications named it one of the best albums of the 1990s, and it was certified platinum in the US in 2016.
+Several emo bands have credited it as an influence.